All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will my medication cost more if the shortage ends?

 It depends.
 When compounding options narrow, remaining providers may adjust prices.
-However, brand-name manufacturers sometimes introduce savings programs or lower-cost formulations to compete.
+But brand-name manufacturers sometimes introduce savings programs or lower-cost formulations to compete.
 Your provider can help you find the most cost-effective option for your situation.

 How do I check if my GLP-1 medication is currently on the shortage list?